johnbeve/PHI-696/Project-2/Peihong_Xie_Project_2_50375781.md

 Answer:

-(1) When we say that a concept C of X is satisfiable with respect to some T-box of X, T<sup>X</sup>, which is a set of statements about relations between concepts, we mean that there is a model of T<sup>X</sup> such that C has some instance in this model.
-Now if every satisfiable concept of X with respect to T<sup>X</sup> has a finite model (or a model with a finite domain) with respect to T<sup>X</sup>, then X is said to have _finite model property_.
+(1) When we say that a concept like "Dog" is satisfiable in a description logic, we mean that there is a model to assign some individual dogs to it.
+Now every satisfiable concept in that description logic has a finite model, a model which has only finitely many elements, then we say that logic has _finite model property_.

 (2) Example: Consider a simple _ALC_ T-box T<sup>1</sup>={$Dog \sqsubseteq Mammal$, $Person \equiv Rational \sqcap Mammal$}.
 The _ALC_ concept $Spider$ is satisfiable with respect to T<sup>1</sup>, and it is not difficult to find that $Spider$ has a finite model with respect to T<sup>1</sup>.
 For example, $I_1=(\bigtriangleup^1,.^1)$ such that: